Hilary Paweł Januszewski

-Hilary Paweł Januszewski, O.Carm (June 11, 1907, in Krajenki – March 25, 1945, in Dachau concentration camp), was a Polish priest, Carmelite friar of the Ancient Observance and Catholic priest, who was sent by the Nazi authorities to occupied Poland to the Dachau concentration camp, where he managed to survive until 1945.
+Hilary Paweł Januszewski, O.Carm (June 11, 1907, in Krajenki – March 25, 1945, in Dachau concentration camp), was a Polish priest, Carmelite friar of the Ancient Observance and Catholic priest.
+One of the 108 Martyrs of World War II, he served as prior of a monastery in Kraków before being arrested in 1940 and held at Sachsenhausen and Dachau, eventually dying of typhoid at the latter.